 The History of The Ringling Brothers and Ringling Circus

-The circus flourished and expanded.
-Under John’s leadership, they acquired many other circuses and purchased the Barnum & Bailey Circus.
-The show thrived.
+The Ringlings combined their two circuses in 1919 due to labor shortages and railroad problems brought about by American involvement in World War I. The circus flourished and expanded.
 John died in 1936, and his sister Ida raised enough money to buy the business from competing family members.

-But, as with every story, there’s strategy.
-While they made it through World War II because they were granted special rail privileges, trouble lay ahead.
-The circus experienced a fire on July 6, 1944, in Connecticut that took the lives of at least 167 people.
+But, as with every story, there’s a strategy.
+While they made it through World War I, trouble lay ahead.
+The circus in Connecticut experienced a fire on July 6, 1944, that killed at least 167 people.
 Then, in the 1950s, they faced competition from other forms of entertainment like the radio and television.

 Fast forward to the last quarter of the 20th century.
 The show was plagued with pressure from animal welfare groups who documented the abusive animal training techniques, fines from the U.S. Department of Agriculture, and an overall decline in attendance.
 After 146 years, the show came to an end in 2017.
 On May 21, 2017, the last performance was in Uniondale, New York.